hcs42/timestat/README.markdown

       timestat show -O "^work" -i work/meeting

+- `--ignore-case`: Be case insensitive when evaluating whether an activity matches a regular expression pattern.
+Note that the action file is always considered to be case sensitive, so if it contains a "Work" and a "work" entry, those will be different activities even if `--ignore-case` is used.
 - `--only-expr ONLY_EXPR`: `ONLY_EXPR` should be a Python 3 expression where the
   `h` variable contains the `Happening` object.
 The expression should return a boolean value.
 The effect of this option is those happenings will be ignored